kapsnotes/gitref/manuscript/introduction.md

 | Second     | Centralized | Multi-file | Merge before commit | CVS, SourceSafe, Subversion, Team Foundation Server |
 |---------------------------------------------------------------|
 | Third   | Distributed | Changesets | commit before merge | Bazaar, Git, Mercurial |

+## History of Git

+We all know Linux Kernel.
+It is the base that power all linux systems.